gbv/dso/dso.md

 The Document Service Ontology is part of a set of micro-ontologies originally created to describe several aspects of libraries and similar institutions.
 Some services defined in DSO have earlier been defined as part of the DAIA ontology, which now makes use of DSO.
-The core concept of a service was based on the definition of a service event in the Simple Service Status Ontology (SSSO), but broadened to other kinds of services, for instance Products or Offerings as defined in the GoodRelations vocabulary and in schema.org vocabulary.
+The core concept of a service was first based on the definition of a service event in the Simple Service Status Ontology (SSSO), but broadened to the class [service:Service] which includes any kinds of services, for instance Products or Offerings as defined in the GoodRelations vocabulary and in Schema.org vocabulary.
 DSO does not make formal assumptions about the types of documents.
-Suitable document classes are defined in the Bibliographic Ontology, in the FOAF vocabulary and in schema.org.
+Suitable document classes are defined in the Bibliographic Ontology, in the FOAF vocabulary and in Schema.org Vocabulary.

 # References